jbrimeyer/cannons/README.md

 # Cannons

-Cannon Man is a fun and exciting 2 player shooting game inspired by the classic Flash game Bowman.
-The object of the game is to be the first one to shoot down your opponents cannon and you win.
+Cannons is a game that was inspired by my classmates successful game called Cannon Man.
+It is a terrific 2 player shooting game that will help players understand the effects of gravity.
+The object of the game is to be the first one to shoot down your opponents cannon.

 ### Screenshot 1